Diagnosing ASUS Motherboards with Q-LED Codes: A Complete Guide

 ASUS LEDs

-Each Q-LED light is associated with a series of specific checks recommended by ASUSIf your motherboard lights up one of those LEDs and doesn't finish booting, the logical order is to follow these steps before assuming it's irreparable.
+Each Q-LED light is associated with a series of specific checks recommended by ASUS .
+If your motherboard lights up with one of these LEDs and fails to boot, the logical order is to follow these steps before assuming it's irreparably damaged.

 CPU LED light on steadily: problems with the processor

-The basic diagnostic steps recommended by ASUS in this case are clear: the first thing is remove and reinstall the processor Carefully insert the CPU, ensuring it's correctly oriented and seated in the socket, without forcing it.
-Take this opportunity to check for any dirt, dust, or thermal paste on the socket pins or CPU contacts; if present, gently clean them.
+The basic diagnostic steps recommended by ASUS in this case are clear: the first is to carefully remove and reinstall the processor , making sure it is correctly oriented and seated in the socket, without forcing it.
+Take this opportunity to check for any dirt, dust, or thermal paste residue on the socket pins or CPU contacts; if present, gently clean them.

-After that check, it's worth examining closely to see if there are any bent or broken pin on the CPU (on platforms with pins on the processor) or on the socket itself (on platforms where the pins are on the motherboard).
+After that check, it's a good idea to inspect the CPU (on platforms with pins on the processor) or the socket itself (on platforms where the pins are on the motherboard) for any bent or broken pins .
 If you find damaged pins, the safest course of action is to try another compatible CPU that you know works, or request an RMA if the processor is under warranty.

-If after reinstalling, cleaning, and checking the pins the CPU light remains on, the next step is try another working CPU on that motherboard or try that processor on another compatible motherboard.
+If the CPU light remains on after reinstalling, cleaning, and checking the pins, the next step is to try another working CPU on that motherboard or that processor on a different compatible motherboard.
 If the error occurs with the processor, the problem is with the CPU; if it only happens on that motherboard, the fault may be in the socket itself or in the motherboard's power traces.

 Solid DRAM LED light: RAM memory failure

-The first step is always to visually check, under controlled pressure, that the memory is fully inserted in the slots.
-The slot's side tabs should close automatically when the module is fully inserted.
-An incomplete installation can be enough to illuminate the DRAM LED and prevent the PC from booting.
+The first step is always to visually check, using controlled pressure, that the memory module is fully inserted into the slots.
+The slot's side tabs should close automatically once the module is fully seated.
+Even a partial installation can be enough to illuminate the DRAM LED and prevent the PC from booting.

-If the memory modules appear to be properly installed, the next step is to remove them and check for any issues. dirt on the gold contacts or in the slots of the board.
-A blow of air or careful cleaning can resolve loose connections.
+If the memory modules appear to be properly installed, the next step is to remove them and check for dirt on the gold contacts or in the slots on the motherboard.
+A gentle blow of compressed air or careful cleaning can resolve any loose connections.
 Then, reinstall the modules, trying different slots according to the configurations recommended in the manual (for example, A2 and B2 for two modules).

-ASUS also recommends checking the module compatibility with the board's QVL list And, if possible, use memory modules that are on that list.
-Also, if you were using XMP/EXPO profiles for RAM overclocking, it's best to clear the CMOS and boot with the default settings, as an overly aggressive profile can cause the DRAM LED to remain lit due to instability.
+ASUS also recommends checking the memory modules' compatibility with the motherboard's QVL list and, if possible, using memory modules listed there.
+Additionally, if you were using XMP/EXPO profiles for RAM overclocking, it's best to clear the CMOS and boot with the default settings, as an overly aggressive profile can cause the DRAM LED to remain illuminated due to instability.

 VGA LED light on: Error with graphics card or video output

-The diagnosis suggested by ASUS starts with the simplest part: if you are using the integrated GPU, it is important check the CPU installation Because integrated graphics depend on the processor making good contact with the socket.
+ASUS's diagnostic procedure starts with the simplest step: if you're using the integrated GPU, it's important to check the CPU installation because the integrated graphics depend on the processor making good contact with the socket.
 Improper CPU installation can prevent the graphics output from activating even if everything appears correct.

-Nor should we forget the monitor itself and the video cable: a faulty cable or connected to the wrong port (For example, a faulty motherboard when using a dedicated graphics card) can prevent you from seeing an image even after the motherboard has completed POST.
+Don't forget the monitor and video cable either: a faulty cable or one connected to the wrong port (for example, to the motherboard when using a dedicated graphics card) can prevent you from seeing an image even after the motherboard has completed POST.
 On motherboards with Q-code, if the system reaches an advanced boot code but the VGA LED remains lit, it's a good idea to check this component.

 BOOT LED light on: Problems with the disk or operating system

-The BOOT indicator lights up when the board detects that There is no working boot device Or the hard drive has a serious problem.
-At this point, the PC may have passed the CPU, RAM, and VGA phases, but it gets stuck searching for a system to boot from.
+The BOOT indicator lights up when the motherboard detects that there is no working boot device or that the hard drive has a serious problem.
+At this point, the PC may have passed the CPU, RAM, and VGA boot phases, but is stuck searching for a bootable system.

-For traditional SATA drives (HDD or SSD), ASUS's first recommendation is to review the SATA and power cables at both ends: motherboard and drive.
-Sometimes a simple, slightly loose connector is enough to leave the system without a hard drive.
-Changing the SATA cable or using a different port on the motherboard is a quick way to rule out damaged connectors.
+For traditional SATA drives (HDDs or SSDs ), ASUS's first recommendation is to check the SATA and power cables at both ends: motherboard and drive.
+Sometimes a simple loose connector is enough to render the system without a hard drive.
+Replacing the SATA cable or using a different port on the motherboard is a quick way to rule out damaged connectors.

-If you use an M.2 SSD, the procedure is similar but adapted: you need to Remove the M.2 drive and reinstall it correctly. in the slot and make sure the screw holding it in place is secure.
+If you're using an M.2 SSD, the procedure is similar but adapted: remove the M.2 drive, reinstall it correctly in the slot, and make sure the screw holding it in place is tight.
 It's also important to examine the gold contacts on the SSD and the M.2 slot for dust, adhesive residue, or other debris that might interfere.

-If after reconnecting and cleaning the BOOT LED is still on, the next test is to start with another unit of storage (another SSD, another HDD, or a different M.2) or even with a USB of operating system installation.
-If booting from that other drive works, the first disk is most likely damaged or the operating system is corrupted.
+If the BOOT LED is still lit after reconnecting and cleaning, the next test is to boot from a different storage drive (another SSD, HDD, or M.2 drive) or even a USB drive with the operating system installation.
+If booting from that other drive works, the first drive is most likely damaged or the operating system is corrupted.

 Q-LED Core: diagnostics using the power LED